octobercms/library/src/Extension/README.md

 **Using the extension**

-This `PizzaShop` class will implement the `NinjaTurtle` behavior and then call it's `doSomethingCool` method.
+This `PizzaShop` class will implement the `NinjaTurtle` behavior and then call its `doSomethingCool` method.

 ```php
 <?php namespace MyNamespace;